• Skip to primary navigation

 This comes from a form of starch called dextrose.

-It has a fairly neutral flavor and acts as a sweetener in many baked goods.
+It has a fairly neutral flavor and is a sweetener in many baked goods.

 The only downside to using corn syrup instead of glycerin is that it can make your recipes rather sweet.